zbb272/ruby-boating-school-dc-web-career-021819/README.md

 * Student.all should return all of the student instances
 * Student#add_boating_test should initialize a new boating test with a student (Object), a boating test name (String), a boating test status (String), and an Instructor (Object)
 * Student.find_student will take in a student first name and output that student (Object)
+* Student#grade_percentage should return the percentage of tests that the student has passed, a Float (so if a student has passed 3 / 9 tests that they've taken, this method should return the Float `33.33`)

 'BoatingTest' class:
 * should initialize with student (Object), a boating test name (String), a boating test status (String), and an Instructor (Object)